The Machine 310-833-3339 & Fluke 310-391-5336 Active Again

 Recording #132

 After this last set of recordings the number was changed to the mass calling prefix 520 (520-9646 or 520-YOHO).
 After that the recordings where rarely changed.
 Al Bernay made fun of some of the recordings on his line.
+The playback equipment was still located in the Reseda area after the phone number change.
+I heard it was locked up in a closet.

-Dial-A-Joke Run by Mt.
-Hood Chemicals Located in Portland Oregon The Makers of the C-20 laundry soap.
+The Makers of the C-20 laundry soap.

 Running through the late 70's.
 A new recording every weekday.

-Dial-A-Joke Run by Steve Wozniak 255-6666 or 575-1625
+Run by Steve Wozniak

 Steve used a thick Eastern accent, like Russian, and used the name Stanley Zebrezuskinitsky when he took live calls.

-Dial-A-Joke Run by James Wayman Located in DesMoines Iowa, then Crescent City California
+Located in DesMoines Iowa, then Crescent City California

-976-Joke, then 1-707-487-Joke Started in 1986
+976-Joke, then 1-707-487-Joke

-California.(1-707-487-Joke).
-Read more on his webpage: James Wayman's Dial-A-Joke Page
+James Wayman's Dial-A-Joke Page

-Doi Qua Run by Mountain Bill Located in Louisiana
+Run by Mountain Bill

 Dr. Don Rose

-Smile-A-Phone Radio Station KFRC 610-AM 415-982-8778 Started sometime in 1977
+Radio Station KFRC 610-AM 415-982-8778

 New recordings every business day.
-Dr. Don Rose was the

 Recording #1